frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 <br>

 ## Reflections
-It is clear that the seriousness of something so loosely defined still has a chokehold on the minds of business-y "thought leaders" in the large space of visualization.
+It is clear that the seriousness of something so loosely defined as a "data-to-ink ratio" still has a chokehold on the minds of business-y "thought leaders" in the large space of visualization.
 Tufte's "laws" really do rule the thoughts of ink-bros still, even when we show them data otherwise.

 So I hope that this playful exploration has demonstrated that minimalism really is rather absurd.